The Credence Assumption

 - Kevin S. Van Horn, Constructing a Logic of Plausible Inference: A Guide to Cox’s Theorem

-The reason why everything written about the supposed “Laws of Rationality” is a myth is because there is no law of nature requiring you to make the credence assumption.
+The reason why everything written about the supposed “Laws of Rationality” is a myth is because there is no law of nature requiring you to make the Credence Assumption.

 I choose not to assume it.
 Have I suddenly turned in my rationality card?
 Am I suddenly unable to make decisions?
 Am I any less rational for recognizing this assumption leads inextricably to paradoxes and irrationality, and therefore wanting to try something else?
 What kind of definition of rationality would force someone to make such an irrational assumption?

-Every single piece of writing about Core tenets or The Rules telling people how they must think, should have a giant red “…provided you’re willing to grant the credence assumption!” bumpersticker slapped at the bottom.
+Every single piece of writing about Core tenets or The Rules telling people how they must think, should have a giant red “…provided you’re willing to grant the Credence Assumption!” bumpersticker slapped at the bottom.
 All of Yudkowsky’s authoritative commandments above, plus everything ever written about Dutch Books and accuracy-domination, disappear once you stop granting that assumption.

 This is how we know the “laws of rationality” aren’t actually laws - because they disappear once we stop believing in them.
 Real laws of nature are prohibitions - they exclude certain physical transformations from taking place (like traveling faster than the speed of light), and importantly, don’t disappear when one changes their assumptions.